XiPingo/XiPingo.github.io/CV.md

 ---

 ### Economics Research
+- **The Mechanism and Heterogeneity of the Impact of Digital Trade on the Quality of Employment in China**
+  ▪ Verify four hypotheses: digital trade boosts employment quality, consumption amplifies effect, education investment has threshold, skill level mediates
+  ▪ Build hierarchical regression model, use entropy - weight & instrumental variable, and diverse methods for robustness
+  ▪ Explore infrastructure - related threshold effect, find possible inhibition of digital infrastructure | *In Progress (Spring 2025)*

 - **Land Finance Mechanisms of Chinese Local Governments**
   ▪ Analyzing fiscal decentralization and land monetization strategies
   ▪ Developing game theory models for policy analysis | *In Progress (Fall 2024)*